nikhilk814/terraform-with-docker/README.md

 # Terraform Docker Project

-This project demonstrates how to use Terraform to pull a Docker image from Docker Hub and run a Docker container on a CentOS system.
+Terraform to pull a Docker image from Docker Hub and run a Docker container on a CentOS system.

 ---